AlejandroRuete/IgnoranceMaps/README.md

        require(shiny)
        shiny::runGitHub(repo="IgnoranceMaps", username="alejandroruete", subdir="SLWapp")

-Alternarively, download the files and run the following scripts.
+Alternatively, download the files and run the following scripts.

        runApp("~/SLWapp") # where ~ indicates the path of the folder. runApp("~/SLWapp", display.mode = "showcase") # Use this command to see the R code